naushinalam1105/FUTURE_FS_03/README.md

 * 📞 Contact section for seamless communication
 * 🎨 Clean, modern, and user-friendly interface

-## 🚀 Business Impact

-This website helps the restaurant:

-* Increase online visibility and reach
-* Build trust through a professional digital presence
-* Provide 24/7 access to menu and business information
-* Improve customer engagement and convenience
-* Strengthen brand identity and support business growth

 ## 🛠️ Technologies Used

 * HTML5